-Storing water in a copper vessel is an ancient Ayurvedic practice known for its health benefits.
-Learn the benefits of 'copper water', when to take & how to clean your copper vessel.
+Storing water in copper vessel is an ancient Ayurvedic practice known for its health benefits.
+Learn the benefits, when to take & how to clean your copper vessel.

 One of the most important health practice since ancient times in India was that of drinking water stored in copper vessel.
 This water was said to have many benefits and was to be best taken in morning.
 In this article, we look at what benefits it offers and how to take it for best results and how to take care of your copper vessel.

 History of drinking water from copper vessels -

 Ayurveda has clearly laid out the benefits of copper vessels and storing water in them overnight.
 Ayurveda has taught us that water from copper vessels can balance all three doshas (pita, kappa and vata).
 The water stored in copper vessel is known as 'tamara jal' - in Sanskrit, 'tamara' means copper and 'jal' means water.
 This 'tamara jal' is to be consumed minimum after 8 hours of storing in the copper vessel so that copper has enough time to leech into the water.
 This water benefits the body since copper has a positive charge.
 It is taken by yogis first thing in the morning - right before the meditation.
 Copper vessels are also used to store water in the temples - for prayers and purification ceremonies.

 What is minimum & maximum hours to store water in copper vessel?

 As answered above, you MUST store for minimum of 8 hours (the longer, the better) to reap full benefits and the good news is, there is no maximum time limit - you can store for days and even months!
 This is because water stored in copper vessels will never go stale or rancid - copper kills pathogens and therefore, your water will always taste fresh, crisp and just plain amazing, whether you drink it after 8 hours or months later!

 How much copper to be consumed daily?